classroom-dee/hobbernetes/sticky.md

 # Kubernetes in General
 I'm not an expert nor am I here to teach!</br>
 This doc, in its entirety, is to serve as a self-reminder!
+## Resources
+*This is not an exhaustive list*
+- Kubernetes core (Kubeadm)
+- Flannel
+- Nginx Gateway Fabric
+- MetalLB
+- PG DuckDB
+...
 ## Architecture
 ![alt text](image-2.png)
 ## ...